RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 --

-2. Overview the basics of security on IoT device
+2. Some basics of security on IoT devices based on micro-controllers

   .right[
       <img src="images/cadenas.png" alt="" style="width:100px;"/>